mkfizi/ui-sandbox/README.md

 -   AlpineJS
 -   TailwindCSS
--   ViteJS

 ## Installation

 Clone this repository to get started.

-Run the following command in project directory to install dependencies.
+Execute the following command in project directory to install dependencies.

 ```bash
 npm install
 ```

-To execute Vite, use one of the following commands:
+This project utilize Vite for source code bundling.
+To run, execute one of the following commands:

 ```bash
 npm run dev